DataDog/hiring-engineers/answers.md

 ![schedule downtime email](screenshots/disable_monitoring.png)

 Once again these tools don't need to be created with the GUI, the API has endpoints for all these alerts and monitoring tools.
-I have created a small shell script making a curl request to Datadog that will generate the exact same monitors and schedules.
-Check it out [here](curl_monitor.sh)
+Instead of Python, this time I have created a small shell script making a cURL request to Datadog that will generate the exact same monitors and schedules.
+Check it out [here](curl_monitor.sh).
+One of the benefits of cURL over Python, is that the Python API doesn't have all functionality yet, while cURL can use every endpoint.

 ## Collecting APM Data
 * link agent to flask api